TianaCurry/cetlab-cli-app/README.md

 Overview
 --------------------------

 This program is a command line interface application (CLI app), developed in Python to automate data wrangling transformations by cleaning and structuring energy demand (load) data from electricity agencies in 10 Southern African countries.
-The CLI app supports the data analytics and data pipeline development for the <u>UC Santa Barbara, Bren School, Clean Energy Transformation lab (CETlab)</u> research team.
+The CLI app supports the data analytics and data pipeline development for the <ins>UC Santa Barbara, Bren School, Clean Energy Transformation lab (CETlab)</ins> research team.

 The CETlab application was completely designed, developed, and maintain by the software engineer and data scientist **Tiana Curry**.
 This CLI app is an example of a complete project workflow from problem, idea to deployment.
 It is a full stack, Object-Oriented Program, Python application that solves common organization issues in data pipeline development used in the university and academic research sector.